umpc/go-fdbgeo/README.md

       }

       // Running WithinRadius before value parsing may benefit performance,
-      // though it depends on your data model. if !rangeParams.WithinRadius(geohashID) {
+      // though it depends on the data model in use. if !rangeParams.WithinRadius(geohashID) {
         continue
       }